wnafisi/iguanaTileGame/README.md

             || zero === 7 && index === 8) {
             indexImg.className = "move-left";
         }

+        if (index !== -1) {
+            random[index] = 0;
+        }
+        if (zero !== -1) {
+            random[zero] = tileId
+        }
 ```

 When a user clicks on an image-tile, a variable, 'index' gets assigned the value of the index of that image-tile's postion within the randomizedValues array.
 The index position of the zero or empty image-tile gets assigned to variable: zero.
 Now the tile position, regardless of its image, gets assigned a slide animation that slides the image-tile towards the empty or zero image-tile.
 The 'if else' statement handles what direction of animation slide should be applied to the index tile position in relation to the zero tile position- either sliding up, down, right, or left.
+The bottom two 'if else' statements switch the value of the respective image-tile positions.
 Finally, once the animation ends, a callback function removes the animation class from the clicked tile.

 ## How to install?
 * Fork and/or clone this repo